SergioWolfPac/LinkedListMenu/README.md

 ## To Run
 With files in the same direction, run Make in a unix environment (Linux was tested/Mac was not) then provide input.
-Alternatively (and more easily) you make ./userInterface and use the <b>?<b> character as input to see acceptable commands for this program
+Alternatively (and more easily) you make ./userInterface and use the <b>?</b> character as input to see acceptable commands for this program